iocInit() for For advanced or challenge users

 - On Unix, signals like

-are configured to be ignored, preventing unexpected shutdown. initHookAtBeginning
+SIGHUPare configured to be ignored, preventing unexpected shutdown. initHookAtBeginningis announced.

 -